 On April 14, 2014, Vringo Infrastructure filed a patent infringement lawsuit in the 5th Trial Court of Rio de Janeiro State Court in Brazil, alleging infringement of a Brazilian patent related to 3G/4G/LTE infrastructure.
 On April 15, 2014, the court granted an ex-parte preliminary injunction restraining ZTE from manufacturing, using, offering for sale, selling, installing, testing, or importing such infrastructure equipment, subject to a fine.
 To enforce the injunction, the Company posted a bond of approximately \$904,000 with the court on April 17, 2014.
 On May 9, 2014, ZTE filed an interlocutory appeal against the injunction.
 This appeal was denied by the Court on June 16, 2014.
+ZTE continues to vigorously defend its position.

 On July 17, 2014, ZTE filed a nullity suit in the Federal district court in Rio de Janiero, Brazil, against both Vringo and the Brazilian patent office, seeking to invalidate Vringo's Brazilian patent.
+A schedule for the remainder of this matter has not yet been set.